-On my recent trip to Laos in May, I was not expecting to be blown away by the food.
-This country is far less popular with travellers than its neighbours, say Thailand or Vietnam.
+On my recent trip to Lao, I was not expecting to be blown away by the food.
+Lao cuisine is far less popular than its neighbors, say Thailand or Vietnam.
 But it was a pleasant surprise about the variety of breakfast as well as the quality of them.
-Laos’ people tend to be super friendly to visitors who have been taken a long flight to their country and eager to please you by serving the best dishes.
+Laotians are super friendly to visitors who have taken a long flight to their country and are eager to please you by serving the best dishes.